Can you avoid paying taxes on RRSP withdrawals?

 Given this scenario, you can expect a tax refund.

-From the provincial side of things, let’s use Ontario as an example.
+From the provincial side of things, letโs use Ontario as an example.

-Check your provincial tax rates below:
+Check your provincial tax rates here.

 If you plan to withdraw money from your RRSP before retirement, a good strategy is to do so in low-income years.